-interim status facility (under RCRA)-A hazardous waste management facility (i.e., treatment, storage, or disposal facility) subject to the permit requirements of the Resource Conservation and Recovery Act.
-These facilities have been issued a permit on an interim basis and are temporarily allowed to operate while awaiting a permanent permit.
-Such facilities are required to meet the interim status standards described in 40 Code of Federal Regulations (CFR) Part 265 until they have been issued a final permit or until their interim status is withdrawn.
+interim status facility (under RCRA)-A hazardous waste management facility (i.e., treatment, storage, or disposal facility) subject to RCRA permit requirements.
+These facilities have been issued an interim status and are temporarily allowed to operate while awaiting a permanent permit.
+Such facilities are required to meet the interim status standards described in 40 CFR 265 until certification of final closure or, if the facility is subject to postclosure requirements, until postclosure responsibilities are fulfilled.